-SOC 260 Race & Ethnic Relations 3 CR
+SOC 260 Race & Ethnic Relations

-This course examines the structure, functions, and conflicts associated with race and ethnic relations, and the interaction between minority and majority groups.
+Using sociological perspectives, students in this course learn and explore the structure, functions, and conflicts associated with race and ethnic relations, and the interaction between minority and majority groups.
 Emphasis is placed on the intersection of race, ethnicity, gender, class and religion and its impact on racial/ethnic identities.
 Historical and contemporary experiences of various racial/ethnic groups will be explored and various sociological perspectives will be applied.
-Race and ethnic relations will be explored from both the national (U.S.) and the global perspectives.
+Race and ethnic relations will be explored from both the national and the global perspectives.
 Pre-requisite: ENG-101

-SOC 280 Social Research Methods 3 CR
+SOC 280 Social Research Methods

 This course offers an introduction to the main concepts and methods of social research.
 It is designed to develop an understanding of scientific methods of inquiry.
 Both quantitative and qualitative methods are covered.
 Students gain expertise in report writing.
 Creative and critical thinking skills are also emphasized.
 Pre-requisite: SOC-101 or PSY-101